Recycling and waste collections from mid to late 2025

 Who will get wheeled bins and how many?

 Most homes will get up to three wheeled bins.
-The detailed criteria of how this will be assessed is still to be finalised.
-Residents will be informed of the outcome prior to the start of the new scheme and will have the chance to raise any concerns.
+SUEZ are currently carrying out assessments across Southend-on-Sea.
+Residents will be informed by letter of the outcome before to the start of the new scheme and will have the chance to raise any concerns.

 The council's cabinet approved draft criteria to assess where wheeled bins would be appropriate or not on 30 January 2024.
 You can read this on our democracy website.